tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 ASP.NET applications can be hosted and run on all platforms supported by .NET, including cloud platforms.
 Using the *Razor* syntax you can write web pages as a mix of HTML, CSS and C#.
 - **Blazor** is a special web framework of ASP.NET.
 You write components with a mix of HTML, CSS and C#.
+You can interop with JavaScript and any code that can compile to Web Assembly (C, Rust and others).
-You can interop with JavaScript, and there are many ready made components avaliable.
+There are many ready made components avaliable.
 The components written in Blazor can be rendered in several environments:
   - on a web server that updates the web user interface via websockets,
   - on a web server that sends plain html to the brower (new in .NET 8),